Coronavirus Update:What patients and families need to know

-Primary care providers can serve as a resource as virtual school, and the return to in-person school, can create many questions about immunizations, masking, medical exemptions, mental health care access and more.
+Primary care providers are an important resource as schools resume and families have many questions about immunizations, school safety, masking, medical exemptions, mental health care access and more.

 During the pandemic, families are experiencing unprecedented stress, changes in economic and employment circumstances and challenges with mental health.
-Primary care practices may be the only contact a child has with a mandated reporter for child abuse over the course of school closures.
+Primary care practices are an important point of contact for children and families, particularly during periods of school closures for in-person learning.
 Primary care practices can refer families to the Child and Adolescent Protection Center at Children’s National if they have concerns about abuse and/or neglect.

 Medical Exemptions from In-Person Attendance

 Primary care practices will receive requests from families about exemptions from in-person attendance at school.
 Providers should consult with families about their individual and family risk factors, including students and family members with underlying medical conditions that place them at higher risk for COVID-19.
 Providers should follow the guidance and procedures of the school districts regarding exemptions from in-person learning.

 Children under 2 years of age and anyone who has trouble breathing or is unconscious, incapacitated or otherwise unable to remove a face covering without assistance should not wear cloth face coverings, according to the guidance from the American Academy of Pediatrics (AAP) and the Centers for Disease Control and Prevention (CDC).
 There should be very few indications for medical exemptions to masking.

 Families often have questions about the right mask for their child or how to help their children become accustomed to mask wearing.
 Primary care practices can share helpful resources with parents and the visit to a primary care practice is an opportunity for a child to become accustomed to wearing a mask.